sad0p/d0zer/README.md

 sh-5.1$
 </pre>

-It's worth noting that code being injected should be position independent.

 The `-payloadBin` flag is currently not implemented, it would allow you to supply a PIE (binary), where the contents of the text segments would serve as the payload.